kozodoi/website/_pages/z1_teaching.md

   </div>
   <div class="content">
     <h1>Teaching</h1>
-    <p><span class="cover-desc" style="color:var(--page-desc-color)">I act as a human teacher of machine learning at the <a href="https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc">Chair of Information Systems</a> at HU Berlin.
+    <p><span class="cover-desc" style="color:var(--page-desc-color)">I act as a human teacher of Machine Learning at the <a href="https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc">Chair of Information Systems</a> at HU Berlin.
 This includes teaching Data Science and supervising dissertations and seminar projects on applied ML topics.</span></p>
   </div>
 </div>

-<p><span class="page-desc">I act as a human teacher of machine learning at the <a href="https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc">Chair of Information Systems</a> at HU Berlin.
+<p><span class="page-desc">I act as a human teacher of Machine Learning at the <a href="https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc">Chair of Information Systems</a> at HU Berlin.
 This includes teaching Data Science and supervising dissertations and seminar projects on applied ML topics.</span></p>

 ## Courses